 Diagnosing Cancer: Patients Must Trust Their Instincts and Advocate For Themselves

 Shearer’s experience highlights an important issue for the R&B legal team that advocates for clients whose cancer has not been diagnosed in a timely manner.
-According to the National Academy of Medicine: “Most people will experience at least one diagnostic error in their lifetime, sometimes with devastating consequences.”[1]
-Furthermore, it is believed that diagnostic errors could occur at rates as high as 10%- 15% for every diagnoses made.[2]
-Cancer can be particularly high on this scale with lung cancer being misdiagnosed 22.5% of the time and breast cancer at 8.9% of the time.[3]
+According to the National Academy of Medicine, “Most people will experience at least one diagnostic error in their lifetime, sometimes with devastating consequences.”
+Furthermore, diagnostic errors are estimated to occur at rates of 10%-15 % per diagnosis.
+Cancer can be particularly high on this scale, with lung cancer being misdiagnosed 22.5% of the time and breast cancer at 8.9% of the time.

-There are numerous reasons that a delayed diagnosis or misdiagnosis can happen, including specialists and staff not using their equipment properly - or not using it at all.
+There are numerous reasons a delayed or misdiagnosis can occur, including specialists and staff not using their equipment properly or not using it at all.

 This situation was part of a tragic late diagnosis for one of our clients, a 37-year-old mother who had lumps in her left breast and armpit and a family history of breast cancer.
 The health system failed to diagnose it for two years, missing valuable opportunities to do a needle biopsy - the gold standard in diagnosis of breast cancer - leading to her death, leaving two young children behind.

-Another reason for late or missed diagnoses can be that doctors do not get enough time with their patients.
-The current U.S. health system often puts pressure on doctors to see more patients because of the financial incentives.
+Another reason for late or missed diagnoses is that doctors do not have enough time with their patients.
+The current U.S. health system often pressures doctors to see more patients due to financial incentives.
 This over-scheduling and physician fatigue can have deadly consequences.

-If you or someone you know had a cancer diagnosis delayed or had cancer misdiagnosed, Romanucci & Blandin offers initial consultations that are free and confidential.
-For more information on cancer misdiagnosis cases, click here.
+If you or someone you know had a cancer diagnosis delayed or had cancer misdiagnosed, Romanucci & Blandin offers consultations that are free and confidential.
+Learn more about cancer misdiagnosis cases.

 Categories